promoteglobal/coinAPItest/README.md

 was a learning experience for me.

 ### Things I hope for future:
-I'm sure there are better ways of writing my code.
-I would love for someone to give me feedback on how to refactor this code, but this is my first offical backend project.
-It happens to be for a test.
-It may not be the best code, but hopefully I show off my skills that I can complete a project with such little knowledge to begin with.
+Since I have had limited exposure,I hope I can show off my skills that I can learn in a short amount of time.
 Learning how to write better code comes with practice and exposure.
-My front end skills are little better polished.